 Enabling your account for Live Captioning:

-Open a Support ticket and ask to have your account enabled for the Live Captioning feature.
 Once you receive confirmation that the feature is enabled, you will see a new Live tab in your account:

 Which Service should I choose: